joinpursuit/Pursuit-Core-Web/html_css_dom/dom_manipulation/README.md

 # 4. Replacing HTML elements

-We can also edit the DOM by replacing nodes using the `replaceChild()` method. `replaceChild()` takes in two arguments, the first agrument is the new node that you are using as the replacement and the second agrument is the child node to be replaced.
+We can also edit the DOM by replacing nodes using the `replaceChild()` method. `replaceChild()` takes in two arguments, the first argument is the new node that you are using as the replacement and the second argument is the child node to be replaced.

 ```html
 <!DOCTYPE html>